 Cast: Kevin Makely, Trace Adkins, Mira Sorvino

-Badland is 2019 American western, and the story follows a Pinkerton detective/gunslinger Matthais Breecher in the post-Civil War era.
-He is a hired gun for one of the first African American senators and is ordered to find the worst law breaching Confederate war criminals.
+Badland is 2019 American western movie, and the story follows a Pinkerton detective/gunslinger Matthais Breecher in the post-Civil War era.
+He is a hired gun for one of the first African American senators and is ordered to find the worst law breaching Confederate civil war criminals.
 He travels all the ‘badlands’ west seeking justice until he meets a woman who is more than what she seems.
-This Western was not your typical cowboy flick but transcended the line of Old West racism.
+This classic Western was not your typical cowboy flick but transcended the line of Old West racism.

 4. The Killer

 Director: Marcelo Galvão

 Writer: Marcelo Galvão

 Cast: Diogo Morgado, Nill Marcondes, Deto Montenegro, Maria de Medeiros and Étienne Chicot.